Orlando Bloom’s wife and ex-wife Katy Perry and Miranda Kerr talk about their bond

 Katy Perry and Miranda Kerr went on a joint broadcast on Instagram last Sunday.
 The official reason was the release of a new beauty product from Miranda KORA Organics – a moisturizer.
 The girls discussed its properties in as much detail as possible, and Katie said that even before the official release, she received a trial version from Miranda and tested it on herself.

 We are not all getting any younger.
 And of course we use completely different care products.
-But your cream … I saw my skin changing before my eyes, it starts to shine.
-Orlando liked the cream too, ”the singer added with a smile.
+But your cream … I saw how my skin changes before my eyes, it starts to shine.
+Orlando liked the cream too, The singer added with a smile.

 The singer admitted that in “their modern family” Miranda cares about health more than others.
 Katie also added that it is nice to know the manufacturer of healthy cosmetics closely.